tpo/on/README.md

         Note that the my_servers declatation will override a possibly existing host with the strange name "my_servers".

+        If you want to reuse the host group definitions from ansible, then add this line to your ~/.on.config:

+            parse_ansible_host_config [path_to_ansible_host_file]

+        If you do not provide the 'path_to_ansible_host_file' argument, then on will read the default ansible host configuration file '/etc/ansible/hosts'.

     ENVIRONMENT
         Setting DEBUG will execute on with the -x bash flag set.